-The intention to fully dual the A96 was thereafter announced in December 2011, when Scottish Ministers published their Infrastructure Investment Plan, which contained the commitment to dual the A96 between Inverness and Aberdeen by 2030, thus completing the dual carriageway network between all Scottish cities.
+The intention to fully dual the A96 was thereafter announced in December 2011, when Scottish Ministers published their Infrastructure Investment Plan, which contained the commitment to dual the A96 between Inverness and Aberdeen, thus completing the dual carriageway network between all Scottish cities.

 Route Options for the scheme were presented to members of the public in November 2013 and, following conclusion of the route options assessment process including consideration of vital feedback, the Preferred Option was announced in October 2014.

-Transport Scotland have now concluded the development and assessment of the Preferred Option with the draft Orders and Environmental Statement published on 29 November 2016.
-The draft Orders define the line of the proposed new road and side roads, and the Environmental Statement outlines the anticipated effects of the scheme, both positive and negative, on the environment.
+Following the development and assessment of the Preferred Option, draft Orders and the Environmental Statement were published on 29 November 2016.
+The draft Orders defined the line of the proposed new road and side roads, and the Environmental Statement outlined the anticipated effects of the scheme, both positive and negative, on the environment.

 A number of representations were received to the draft Orders from landowners, members of the public and other stakeholders, and we worked to resolve objections where possible.
 A number of objections remained and therefore a Public Local Inquiry required to be held.

 The Public Local Inquiry into the scheme commenced on 30 October 2018 and concluded on 20 November 2018.
 Evidence was heard by Reporters appointed by the Scottish Government’s Planning and Environmental Appeals Division.
 Following detailed consideration of all objections made but not withdrawn, and all evidence heard at the Public Local Inquiry, the Reporters provided recommendations to the Scottish Ministers for their determination.